 - 5.3.1.2 Safety is defined as the state in which the possibility of harm to persons or of property damage is reduced to, and maintained at or below, an acceptable level through a continuing process of hazard identification and safety risk management.
 The purpose of an SMS is to provide the ATO with effective policies, processes and procedures that permit it to achieve and maintain safe operations. - 5.3.1.3 The way an ATO operates is affected primarily by the decisions and actions of its management.
 The style of management and the approach that is taken in dealing with operational issues will profoundly influence the employees' beliefs and behaviours, and even their values.
 Therefore, it is essential that the ATO's senior management take an active and genuine interest in the development and maintenance of the ATO's SMS.
 That enthusiasm and commitment must be repeatedly conveyed to all employees through the words and actions of every single member of the management team. - 5.3.1.4 The ATO's safety policy needs to be developed, documented and signed off by the accountable executive.
 It should be communicated and made clear to all employees.
 The policy is required to state the management's commitment to safety, all employee responsibilities and safety accountabilities with respect to the SMS, and to identify the key safety personnel.
 The policy should also reflect management's resolve to foster a robust safety reporting culture and should identify those conditions under which employees will not be subjected to punishment or retribution.
 The development of an SMS policy is detailed in the ICAO Doc 9859. - 5.3.2 Safety manager - 5.3.2.1 All ATOs that operate within an SMS are to appoint an individual to fulfil the duties of safety manager responsible for the implementation and maintenance of the SMS.
-The scope of the safety manager's duties should include safety planning, safety programme implementation and the operation of the SMS. - 5.3.2.2 The safety manager, like the quality manager, should report directly to the accountable manager. - 5.3.3 Safety management system - 5.3.3.1 SMS is a systems-based approach for organisations to effectively manage risk.
+The scope of the safety manager's duties should include safety planning, safety programme implementation and the operation of the SMS. - 5.3.2.2 The safety manager, like the quality manager, should report directly to the head of training.
+If the organisational structure is similar to the one depicted in Figure 2 of Appendix 2, then the safety manager should have a reporting capability to the accountable executive. - 5.3.3 Safety management system - 5.3.3.1 SMS is a systems-based approach for organisations to effectively manage risk.
 The scope of an ATO's SMS needs to be directly commensurate with the ATO's size and the complexity of its operations. - 5.3.3.2 CAD 19 SM outlines the framework of an SMS and describes the necessary components and elements of such a system. - 5.3.3.3 ICAO Doc 9859 details the design and strategies for a phased-in implementation of SMS.